First published on March 11th, 2016

 Google was officially launched in 1996 and quickly made a name for itself as the search engine with a weird name.
 The company received its initial cash-flow from investors such as Jeff Bezos of Amazon as well as other internet entrepreneurs.
 In 2004, Google officially went public.

-What It Takes to Be the Top Search Engine
+What It Takes To Be The Best

 Google has the capability to calculate a site’s relevance according to the number of pages and links pointing back to the original site.
 The success of Google has led to it being the most-used search engine in the U.S. market, managing over 3 billion pages a day.